 By: Whova Team | Last Updated: April 20, 2025

-The best conference management software for academics depends on the complexity of your submission and review process.
-For full-scale academic events with abstract management and peer review, Whova and Ex Ordo lead the field; for computer science conferences running on a tight budget, EasyChair is a reliable option.
+The best conference management software for academics depends on the complexity of your submission and review process as well as your event management needs such as registration and agenda scheduling.
+For full-scale academic events with abstract management, registration and networking, Whova and Ex Ordo lead the field; for computer science conferences running on a tight budget, EasyChair is a reliable option.

 Comparison Table